Apple and cinnamon is one of my favorite autumn flavour combinations. Apples are in season, and they just scream for cinnamon!

-I was honestly shocked how fast this batch went.
+I was honestly shocked by how fast this batch went.
 8-year-old M couldn’t get enough of them as an after school snack, and the rest of the family literally (I don’t use that word lightly) snapped them up.

-When I cook with kids, cookies are my first choice; they’re easy to make, but still involve a lot of skills (measuring, turn-taking, fractions, etc.) and give quick gratification with a short baking time.
-If your tween is ready to start preparing food independently, give these a try!
+When I cook or bake with kids, I tend to go with cookies as my first choice.
+They’re easy to make, but still involve a lot of skills (measuring, turn-taking, fractions, etc.) and they give quick gratification with a short baking time.

 Apple Cinnamon Muffin Tops